-- 1. Exam #1 - Consists of questions covering objectives from lectures in biomedical sciences and gross anatomy, and PBL cases. - Includes material up to and including Wednesday December 16. - 2.
-Exam #2 - Consists of questions covering objectives from lectures in biomedical sciences and gross anatomy, and PBL cases. - Includes material from January 4 up to and including January 22 - 3.
-Anatomy Practical Exam and Quizzes - Aggregate grade consists of questions from the practical exam (50 questions) and from the 3 quizzes (30 questions).
-Unlike the FBS1 course, all quizzes will be averaged into the aggregate grade. - 4.
-PBL Small Group Performance - Active participation and attendance are expected in all small groups (See Attendance Policy). - Consists of the Core Facilitator Evaluation of the student performance during the course.
+- 1. Exam #1 - Consists of questions covering objectives from lectures and PBL cases. - Includes material up to Friday February 19. - 2.
+Exam #2 - Consists of questions covering objectives from lectures and PBL cases. - Includes material up to Wednesday March 24. - 3.
+Anatomy Practical Exam and Quizzes - Aggregate grade consists of questions from the practical exam (50 questions) and from 5 of the 6 course quizzes (50 questions, lowest quiz grade not counted). - 4.
+PBL Small Group Performance - Active participation and attendance are expected in all small groups (See Attendance Policy). - Consists of the Core Facilitator Evaluation of the student performance during the course. - Students are expected to meet with their Core Facilitator half-way through the course for a 10-15 minute review of their performance and to use the course evaluation form to guide this formative feedback.

-Copies of the form used to evaluate students may be found under the "Handouts and links" section of the student e-Dossier on Blackboard.
+Copies of the form used to evaluate students may be found under the "Handouts and links" of the student e-Dossier on Blackboard.